Connect with others who understand.

 Autoimmune Disease

-Autoimmune diseases cause the body to attack its own healthy tissues, resulting in inflammation.
+Autoimmune diseases cause the body to attack its healthy tissues, resulting in inflammation.
 Autoimmune disease can cause lymph node swelling in two ways — by increasing widespread inflammation and by raising your risk of other infections.

 • Rheumatoid arthritis